Brodvd/Audio-Sep---from-HF---/Training.md

 # Training
 To utilize your audio-text paired dataset:

-1. Format your dataset to match our JSON structure.
-Refer to the provided template at `datafiles/template.json`.
+1. Format your dataset to match our JSON structure in  `datafiles/template.json` like this:

 2. Update the `config/audiosep_base.yaml` file by listing your formatted JSON data files under `datafiles`.
 For example: